Cravity: 2023: Master: Piece, World tour, Japanese debut, and Sun Seeker

-On February 10, Cravity announced they would be releasing their 5th mini album Master: Piece, featuring the title track "Groovy".
-On February 19, Cravity successfully wrapped up their two-day "2023 Dear My Luvity Fan-Con," which was held at the Blue Square Mastercard Hall in Seoul.
-On March 6, Cravity released Master: Piece, alongside the music video of the lead single "Groovy."
+On February 10, Cravity announced they would be releasing their 5th mini album, Master: Piece, featuring the title track "Groovy".
+On February 17, Cravity joined Dear U Co., Ltd., a domestic fan platform company that allows fans of the group to communicate with them, specifically on 'Bubble for Starship'.

+On February 19, Cravity successfully wrapped up their two-day "2023 Dear My Luvity Fan-Con", which was held at the Blue Square Mastercard Hall in Seoul.
+On March 6, Cravity released Master: Piece, alongside the music video of the lead single "Groovy".
 They subsequently began promoting their title track on music shows.
-On March 14, Cravity received their first music show win for "Groovy" and third music show win overall on SBS MTV's The Show.
+On March 8, the album received a positive spotlight from leading overseas media outlets, such as the American music media outlet Billboard and the British music magazine NME.